carlosvmonzon/pyTIDES/README.md

 ### Running scripts directly (also generates plots/animations)

-Requires the package installed first (`pip install -e .` from `pyTIDES/`, see Getting Started above) -- the scripts import `exotides` as a regular installed package, no `sys.path` manipulation involved.
+Requires the package installed first (`pip install -e .` from `pyTIDES/`, see Getting Started above).
+The scripts import `exotides` as a regular installed package, with no `sys.path` manipulation involved.
 Each script in `pyTIDES/tests/` is also runnable directly, and this time prints/asserts its own verification results *and* saves the plots/animations to `figures/`: